About the data

 Salary data is updated irregularly.
 Because of the huge variations in the way salary data is published, each salary must be sourced and verified manually.

-I will try to update salaries at least once every 12 months.
+Each salary is checked and updated at least once every 12 months.

 If you see a salary you think is out of date, please submit new data.